 Visitors enjoy strolling a self-guided nature trail, learning about many plants which are used by wildlife.
 History buffs look for the ruined pioneer homesteads and family cemeteries that dot Indian Springs WMA.
 Songbirds of forests and fields fill the air with color and sound all year long.
 Visitors may catch a glimpse of white-tailed deer enjoying an evening snack in the farm fields maintained to help feed the animals.
 In the spring, a hollow drumming fills the forest as ruffed grouse announce their territories and breeding condition.

 Indian Springs archery deer hunting area is famous for a challenging hunt.
 Hunters also enjoy deer firearm and muzzleloader seasons, as well as the pursuit of squirrels, turkey, grouse, woodcock, rabbits and quail.
 Limited waterfowl hunting is also offered.
-Hunters may freely use all of Indian Springs, except for a 30-acre refuge located on the west part of the area.
+Hunters may freely use all of Indian Springs.
 Anglers enjoy the stocked trout in Blair's Valley Lake and Indian Springs Pond.
 In early spring, gourmet cooks from far and wide come to collect fresh edible wild mushrooms.
 Also in spring, a hollow drumming fills the forest as ruffed grouse announce their territories and breeding condition.
 Check out a map of the area.

 From I-70, take the Clear Spring exit and travel north on Route 68.
 Cross Old Route 40, bearing left onto Mill Street.
 Continue to a fork and bear right onto Broadfording Road going east approximately 1 mile.
 Take the first left onto Blair's Valley Road.
 The entrance to the WMA is approximately 3 miles north.
 For more information, contact the Indian Springs Wildlife Office at (301) 842-2702.